Areas of Focus

 Advertising's online expansion, unconventional marketing campaigns and influencer promotions have created uncharted legal territory.
 Ina Scher protects advertising industry leaders and brand owners this new world.
 Representing advertisers and advertising agencies in novel litigation and government investigations, Ina tempers the costly, disruptive and reputational risks of claims by government regulators, consumer protection advocates and class action lawyers.

 Whether resolving class allegations of false or misleading advertising or government inquiries into anti-competitive practices, Ina builds creative strategies that align with clients’ business goals.
 Her early career experience as a Manhattan Assistant District Attorney provides clients with in-depth perspectives on civil and criminal allegations — and a courtroom advocate uniquely qualified to stand up to prosecutors and opposing counsel.

 Clients rely on Ina’s detailed case preparation and collegial-yet-formidable litigation approach in high-stakes regulatory, business and intellectual property disputes.
 She provides insightful case assessments that inform critical legal strategies and resources.
 While she is always trial-ready, she will not hesitate to negotiate an early settlement to save a client from negative publicity and costly injunctive relief.
 Ina is also deft at arguing strategic, dispositive summary judgment motions that avoid the uncertainty of trial.

 Even after Ina has achieved a favorable outcome, she helps clients maximize the opportunity litigation presents to shore up best practices.
 They count on her preventive regulatory counsel to avoid further claims from the FTC, U.S. DOJ, state attorneys general, local authorities, competitors or wherever the next threat lurks.

 Resolved a multi-year investigation by the Department of Justice Antitrust Division of the advertising industry’s commercial production bidding practices with no civil claims or criminal charges being brought or fines levied against multiple advertising agencies.

-Protected trademarks of a worldwide provider of transportation and logistics services and won over $6 million in statutory damages and attorneys' fees in litigation concerning defendants’ willful infringement.
-Overcame resistance from the magistrate judge and prevailed on summary judgment, giving our client earlier relief.
+- Protected trademarks of a worldwide provider of transportation and logistics services and won over $6 million in statutory damages and attorneys' fees in litigation concerning defendants’ willful infringement.
+Overcame resistance from the magistrate judge and prevailed on summary judgment, giving our client relief sooner.
 Also obtained injunctive relief to end defendants' infringement and for our client to use in deterring other infringers.